 If your jacket does not allow for machine washing or you would just prefer to clean it by hand, no worries, let’s cover that as well!

-Step 1-3 are basically the same.
+The first 3 steps are basically the same.

 But instead of choosing a gentle program, fill up a sink or a basin with cold water.
 Apply the special detergent for waterproof clothing or continue with a gentle detergent.